rune/rune/docs/docs/advanced/real-time-games.md

 ## Update Function {#update-function}

-You can provide an `update` function inside your `logic.js` file to run game logic every second.
+You can provide an `update` function inside your `logic.js` file to run game logic on an interval.
 When game state is changed inside your `update` function, the `onChange` inside `client.js` is called with `update` event.
 Here’s a game, where players have to make a move within 30 seconds or else their turn will pass:

 ```javascript
 // logic.js